niuers/big_data/spark/spark.md

 # The Catalyst Optimizer

 ### Idea
 > Catalyst creates a **Logical Execution Plan (LEP)** from a SQL query and optimizes this LEP to create multiple **Physical Execution Plans (PEPs)**.
 Based on statistics, Catalyst chooses the best PEP to execute.
 This is very similar to **cost-based optimizers** in **Relational Data Base Management Systems (RDBMs)**.

+* Catalyst takes your high-level program and transforms it into efficient calls on top of the RDD API.

+### Catalyst Optimization Procedure

+* First of all, it has to be understood that it doesn't matter if a DataFrame, the Dataset API, or SQL is used.
+The Apache Spark SQL parser returns an **abstract syntax tree (AST)**.
+They all result in the same tree-based structure called **Unresolved Logical Execution Plan (ULEP)**.
+The ULEP basically reflects the structure of an AST.

+> A QueryPlan is unresolved if the column names haven't been verified and the column types haven't been looked up in the catalog.

+* ULEP is mainly composed of sub-types of the **LeafExpression** objects, which are bound together by the **Expression** objects, therefore forming a tree of the **TreeNode** objects since all these objects are sub-types of **TreeNode**.
+Overall, this data structure is a **LogicalPlan**, which is therefore reflected as a **LogicalPlan** object.
+Note that **LogicalPlan** extends **QueryPlan**, and **QueryPlan** itself is **TreeNode** again.
+In other words, **LogicalPlan** is nothing else than a set of **TreeNode** objects.

+* From ULEP to RLEP
+  * The first thing that is checked is if the referred relations exist in the catalog.
+This means all table names and fields expressed in the SQL statement or relational API have to exist.
+  * If the table (or relation) exists, the column names are verified.
+  * In addition, the column names that are referred to multiple times are given an alias in order to read them only once.
+This is already a first stage optimization taking place here.
+  * Finally, the data types of the columns are determined in order to check if the operations expressed on top of the columns are valid.
+So for example taking the sum of a string doesn't work and this error is already caught at this stage.
+  * The result of this operation is a Resolved Logical Execution Plan (LEP).

+* A **Resolved Logical Execution Plan (RLEP)** is then transformed multiple times, until it results in an Optimized Logical Execution Plan.
+LEPs don't contain a description of how something is computed, but only what has to be computed.

+* How to optimized the RLEP?
+  * This is done using a set of transformation rules.
+Since a LEP is just a tree, the rules transform from one tree to another.
+This is done iteratively until no rule fires anymore and keeps the LEP stable and the process is finished.
+The result of this step is an **Optimized Logical Execution Plan**.

+* The **optimized LEP** is transformed into multiple **Physical Execution Plans (PEP)** using so-called strategies.
+  * PEPs are execution plans that have been completely resolved.
+This means that a PEP contains detailed instructions to generate the desired result.
+  * Strategies are used to optimize selection of join algorithms based on statistics.
+In addition, rules are executed for example to pipeline multiple operations on an RDD into a single, more complex operation.
+  * The multiple PEPs all will return the exact same result.

+* An optimal PEP is selected to be executed using a cost model (to minimize execution time) by taking statistics and heuristics about the Dataset to be queried into account.
+  * In case the data source supports it, operations are pushed down to the source, namely for filtering (predicate) or selection of attributes (projection).
+  * The main idea of predicate push-down is that parts of the AST are not executed by Apache Spark but by the data source itself.
+So for example filtering rows on column names can be done much more efficient by a relational or NoSQL database since it sits closer to the data and therefore can avoid data transfers between the database and Apache Spark.
+Also, the removal of unnecessary columns is a job done more effectively by the database.

+* Code Generation
+  * Since Apache Spark runs on the **Java Virtual Machine (JVM)**, this allows byte code to be created and modified during runtime and optimized more.
+  * Normally, an expression (e.g. 'a+b') had to be **interpreted** by the JVM for each row of the Dataset.
+It would be nice if we could generate the JVM ByteCode for this expression on the fly such that less code has to be interpreted, which speeds things up.
+  * This is possible using a Scala feature called **Quasiquotes**, which basically allows an arbitrary string containing Scala code to be compiled into ByteCode on the fly, if it starts with `q`.

+* Example of Join
+  * BroadCastHashJoin, but in reality, is a join spans partitions over - potentially - multiple physical nodes.
+Therefore, the two tree branches are executed in parallel and the results are shuffled over the cluster using hash bucketing based on the join predicate.
+  *

+* Note that the final execution takes place on RDD objects.

+### Put the picture of execution plan transformation here